fdiengdoh/crud/README.md

 3. **Set Up the Environment**

-   - Create a copy of the `.env.example` file (if provided) as `.env` in the project root.
-   - Edit the `.env` file to include your database credentials, email settings, and any other configuration:
+   - Edit/Add a `.env` file to include your database credentials, email settings, and any other configuration:

    ```dotenv
    # Database Settings